-Transportation Planning Organizations (RTPOs).
-In 1991, Skagit County jurisdictions joined with Island County jurisdictions to form the Skagit-Island Regional Transportation Planning Organization (SIRTPO).
+Organization (SIRTPO).
 The SIRTPO existed from 1991 - 2015, until it was dissolved because it no longer met the member requirements for an RTPO.
-Upon its dissolution, SCOG became the RTPO for Skagit County and Island County is not currently part of anits own RTPO.
+Upon its dissolution, SCOG became the RTPO for Skagit County and Island County is its own RTPO.